abacusmodeling/abacus-develop/docs/input-main.md

   For plane-wave basis,
   - cg: cg method.
   - dav: the Davidson algorithm.
-(Currently not working with Intel MKL library).

   For atomic orbitals basis,
   - genelpa: This method should be used if you choose localized orbitals.